bendiogene/bendiogene.github.io/aligned-research/nlp-language-modelling.md

 1. **Multi-modal Network Data**: I observed a bimodal nature in network data: sequences of *entities* (e.g., IP addresses, domain names) and *quantities* (e.g., measurements).
 I proposed applying NLP-based representation learning techniques to encode sequences of entities, similar to how words are represented in a language; in addition to classic representation learners to learn from quantities.
 This approach has proven effective across various use cases and fruitful collaborations I had on the topic.

-2. **Non-Language Logs**: Applying language modeling to logs that are not traditional language, such as shell/bash commands, firewall logs and network configurations.
+2. **Non-Natural Language Logs**: Applying language modeling to logs that are not traditional language, such as shell/bash commands, firewall logs and network configurations.

 ---